TheoWinterhalter/formal-type-theory/README.md

 ```
 in the root directory, you run a python script that extracts ETT and PTT from their respective coq files and then compiles them into a PDF file.

-## Branches of interest
+## Branches

+The user should focus on `master`, the rest is here for legacy.

-* `master` contains the current status of the sanity formalization,
+* `master` contains the current status of the translation (sanity is being handled, as well as uniqueness of typing),
-* `translation` is the branch where the translation is being made, it also contains a definition of ITT.
+* `zero-shift` contains another formulation of type theory where substitutions have context annotations,
+* `simpler-substitutions` removes all annotations from substitutions but this results in the loss of uniqueness of typing,
+* `faster-magic` is its counter-part and maybe should be kept instead of `simpler-substitutions`,
+* `untyped-refl` corrresponds to an experiment regarding the removal of typing annotation to `refl`,
+* `inversion` corresponds to inversion lemmata (probably subsumed by more recent work).